James Isaac Good

 James Isaac Good (1850–1924) was an American Reformed church clergyman and historian.

-Life
+Formative years

+Good was born in York, Pennsylvania on December 31, 1850.
+He graduated from Lafayette College in 1872 and from Union Theological Seminary in 1875.

+Career

-He was born at York, Pennsylvania on December 31, 1850.
-He graduated at Lafayette College in 1872 and at Union Theological Seminary in 1875.
-For thirty years (1875-1905), his pastorates were in Pennsylvania.
-Later, he held a position at the Central Theological Seminary (Dayton, Ohio), and was elected president of the General Synod of the Reformed Church in the United States.
+For thirty years (1875-1905), his ministered to congregants in Pennsylvania and later held a position at the Central Theological Seminary (Dayton, Ohio).
+He was also elected as president of the General Synod of the Reformed Church in the United States.

+Death

-He died in Philadelphia on January 22, 1924.
+Good died in Philadelphia on January 22, 1924.